mraabhijit/european-football-leagues/README.md

 ### Current Status

-Captured matchday data for top 5 football leagues (2023) in Europe and transformed into dataframe.
+Captured matchday data for top 5 football leagues (2023) in Europe and transformed into dataframes, teams data.

-Next step is to get data regarding teams/clubs in the leagues and their key members like Owner, Manager, Established date
+Next step is to start working on mage as data orchestrator and push the data to gcs bucket.